One way traders seek to profit from short-term movements in security prices is by using technical analysis.

-For that reason, although technical indicators can assist with trend identification, it’s best to combine different indicators when conducting your stock analysis.
+For that reason, although technical indicators can assist with trend identification, it’s best to combine different indicators when conducting stock analysis.

 How Do Stock Technical Indicators Work?

-Two Types of Technical Indicators
+Two Main Types of Technical Indicators

-Technical indicators generally come in two flavors: overlay indicators and oscillators.
+Stock technical indicators generally come in two flavors: overlay indicators and oscillators.

 Overlay Indicators